IxiAngel/TempTamer/README.md

 - Dallas DS18B20 temperature probe (Optional)
 - Compatible computer with CPU temperature monitoring capabilities

-  *Arduino and ESP8266(D1) use SoftPWM, while ESP32 uses more accurate LEDC for PWM fan controll.
+*Arduino and ESP8266(D1) use SoftPWM, while ESP32 uses more accurate LEDC for PWM fan control.

 ### Installation
 1. Clone the TempTamer repository to your local machine.